codership/documentation/galeracluster/source/kb/sync-transaction-before-another.rst

 .. rst-class:: article-stats

-   Length: 391 words; Published: October 22, 2019; Category: Schema & SQL; Type: Best Practices
+   Length: 391 words; Published: May 30, 2019; Updated: October 22, 2019; Category: Schema & SQL; Type: Best Practices

 There are times in which a user |---| or an application |---| will perform complex tasks, to add and change data dynamically and contingent upon whatever factors might be important to the user.
 Along these lines, someone or an application may enter a transaction, but may not want it commited until a previous transaction has been committed.
 This can be a bit tricky, especially when a cluster is using a load balancer:  The second transaction may have be sent to a different node than the first.
 If that happens, the user will have difficulty being sure that the second node has already replicated the first transaction.
 Fortunately, there are now some Galera functions that can help.